 The 4/1 option in special education prepares outstanding students who are earning a baccalaureate degree in elementary education at TCU to earn a MEd by completing a fifth year of study at the graduate level.
 These students are prepared to work in pre-K through elementary grade special education settings.
-Applications to the 4/1 option for undergraduate elementary education majors must be submitted by March 16 for fall admittance.
+Applications to the 4/1 option for undergraduate elementary education majors must be submitted by March 1 for fall admittance.

-EDUC 60313 Educational Assessment

-EDSP 50663 Motivating and Managing Students in the Classroom

-EDUC 60980 Internship

-Graduate classes taken fifth year as full-time graduate student

-EDUC 70953 Research in Education

-EDSP 60313 Educational Programs for Exceptional Children EDSP 60233 Understanding Exceptional Children and Youth At-

-Risk

-EDUC 50003 Diversity in American Education

-EDSP 50013 Methods for Educating Students in Inclusive Settings

-One Elective

-Treatise

-Oral exam
+Required Courses

+EDUC 60313 Educational Assessment EDSP 50663 Motivating and Managing Students in the Classroom EDUC 60253 Historical and Philosophical Foundations of Education EDUC 60293 Curriculum Workshop EDUC 70953 Research in Education EDSP 60313 Educational Programs for Exceptional Children EDSP 58003 Methods for Students with Mathematics Learning Differences EDSP 50013 Methods for Educating Students in Inclusive Settings EDLIC 70903 Treatise